Urgent and Emergency Care

-If your cat requires immediate or emergency care please call or go to your nearest Veterinary Emergency Hospital.
+If your cat requires immediate or emergency care please call or go to your nearest Veterinary Urgent Care or Veterinary Emergency Hospital.

 Do not wait for us to return your phone call or email.
 Doing so may delay vital care for your pet.